ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 But how do we evaluate a function abstraction?
 Obviously we cannot return a number.

 We realize that functions are also values!
 Hence we have to broaden the return type of our evaluator to also allow functions as values.
-For simplicity, we use "Exp" as our return type since it allows us to return both numbers and functions.
+For simplicity, we use `Exp` as our return type since it allows us to return both numbers and functions.
 Later we will become more sophisticated.

 This means that a new class of errors can occur: A subexpression evaluates to a number where a function is expected, or vice versa.